alondracruz6/Immigration_Final_Project/README.md

 ## Selected topic
-## Reason why they selected their topic
+Our topic is on Immigration.
+We chose this topic because we would like to predict future immigration trends for upcoming years based on data gathered in the past.

-## Description of their source of data
+## Source of data
+We gathered are data from the Department of Homeland Security.

-## Questions they hope to answer with the data
+## Questions we hope to answer
+With our machine learning model and overall anaysis we hope to gather some insight on immigration trends for specific countries.
+We also hope to predict were immigration may go in the future.

 ## Description of the communication protocols

-##  The descriptions and explanations required in all other project deliverables should also be in your README.md as part of your outline, unless otherwise noted
+- Slack
+- Zoom